- Do put our number 800-952-7693 into your contacts and speed dial.

 - Do not sign any contracts with any remediation firms without seeking advice from your attorney.
 If you insist on hiring a firm then only sign to have them dry out your home.
 Do not sign a contract to have them do the repairs on your home after they address the water damage.
 If you decide they are not the firm for you and even if they did not perform the work, they usually have in the fine print a 20% penalty clause for liquidated damages on their contracts and you will have to pay them even if you do not use them to do the work.

 Take a moment and put Florida’s Best Public Adjusters into your contacts now.
-The types of damage to property that can occur during a hurricane in Florida varies.
-Most commonly, flying debris can break windows, walls and roofs and water infiltrating into a property.
+The types of damage to property that can occur during a hurricane in Florida vary.
+Most commonly, flying debris can break windows, walls, and roofs and water infiltrate into a property.
 Moreover, wind can penetrate a home, and in turn, generate pressure that causes the roof to rip off.
 It is this scale and severity of hurricane damage that makes people glad they’re insured.

 Florida’s Best Public Adjusters personnel have three decades of experience from prior hurricanes.
 It is common that we can re-open insurance claims from three years ago to analyze whether the policyholder was given a fair and equitable recovery for their hurricane damage.
 After Hurricane Wilma, the property insurance lobby in Florida successfully lobbied to shorten the amount of time to close a claim from five to three years.